 Have you ever had the strong desire to have a luscious chocolate sundae, but tried to “squash” that craving by eating a sugar-free chocolate pudding instead?
 Did it work?
 More often than not, avoiding honoring our taste buds in the name of “health” usually backfires.
 We’re still left with that vague craving, which can lead us to continue searching for foods to quell it, or to bingeing on the original food when finally faced with it.
 And that’s why the satisfaction factor is so crucial to becoming an intuitive eater.

 Satisfaction is so important to the whole eating experience, that you can most certainly feel full but not satisfied after a meal.
-And just what exactly encompasses the satisfaction factor in achieving food freedom?
+And just what exactly encompasses this intuitive eating principle in achieving food freedom?
 Keep reading to find out why your pleasure does matter.